ncphillips/blog/content/post/front-matter-templates.md

 title = ""

 +++
 Does the following sound familiar?
-You set up a WP site, hand it off to a non-dev, show them how to edit stuff and then they point to some unused part of the UI and say:
+You set up a WP site, hand it off to a non-dev, and then they point to some unused part of the UI and say:

 > "What does this do?"